stormdirus2/Memento-Mori/README.md

 Due to one of the requirements to using a Soul Salve forcing you to be human, it is best used to alleviate high levels of attrition that will take a long time to fully dissipate.

 Do keep in mind that Soul Salves DO inflict soul damage.
-60, to be exact.
+300 (5 minutes worth), to be exact.
 So be careful.
 </details>

 ######